Digital currencies were one of the most profitable investments of 2017.

 And Ripple’s developers have more in mind for Ripple’s exchange potential than just money.
 Ripple could be used to exchange anything — simply through the creation of a secure pathway.

 This unique function makes it a powerhouse in the digital currency world.
-And even though this method directly empowers the individual, it is also a profit generator for large corporations.
+And even though this method directly empowers the individual, it's also a profit generator for large corporations.

-I think it would be foolish to think that our banking system will disappear overnight.
+It would be foolish to think that our banking systems will disappear overnight.

-This belief is popular in the Bitcoin crowd, with many devoted Bitcoin believers asserting that the world’s first digital currency has the power to rebuild our financial system in mere years.
+This belief is popular in the Bitcoin crowd, with many devoted Bitcoin believers asserting that the world’s first digital currency has the power to rebuild our financial system within mere years.

 The reality is different.
-There is no doubt that digital currency is here to stay.
-But we are more likely to see it incorporated into our everyday financial lives through large players in the financial world: big banks.
+There's no doubt that digital currency is here to stay.
+But we're more likely to see it incorporated into our everyday financial lives through the large players in the financial world: big banks.

 This is good news for Ripple and is a strong case for investing in it.
-Ripple has already been adopted by dozens of banks — 10 more just signed on in April:
+Ripple has already been adopted by dozens of banks, including:

 - Axis Bank